Managing Data As An Asset - A New Approach

 In the US, the Department of Defense Data Strategy lists data as a strategic asset as the number one guiding principle.
 They are looking to leverage data to bring lasting military advantage, specifically stating data is not an IT asset, but an integral and essential part of their missions, which is of course their core business.

-At a federal level, in the US Federal Data Strategy 2020 Action Plan the ‘data as an asset’ approach is also shaping their work.
+At a federal level, in the US Federal Data Strategy 2020 Action Plan the ‘managing data as an asset’ approach is also shaping their work.
 In their words – ‘the plan identifies initial actions for agencies that are essential for establishing processes, building capacity, and aligning existing efforts to better leverage data as a strategic asset.’

 The UK Government’s new National Data Strategy is designed to enable the UK to better manage and realise the value from its data assets.
 Its mission is to build a world-leading data economy while ensuring public trust in data use.